<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Yes, you do.
 A SIMPLE IRA plan cannot have a last-day-of-the-year employment requirement.
 If the employee is otherwise eligible, they must share in any SIMPLE IRA contribution.
 This includes eligible employees who die or quit working before the contribution is made.

-Yes, you must.
+Yes, in fact, you must.
 Employees may not be excluded from participating in a SIMPLE IRA plan based solely on their age.

 When must I make the matching and nonelective contributions?